clebert/pageobject/docs/api-references/class.md

 Instantiates the specified page class when loaded, throws an error otherwise.

-A page class is considered loaded if its declared initial components are found and its declared URL matches the current one.
+A page class is considered loaded if its declared selectors are found and its declared URL matches the current one.

 **Parameters:**